-Adelayde Exploration Inc.: Adelayde Exploration Commences Work Program on The George Lake South Antimony Tungsten Project in New Brunswick
+Adelayde Exploration Inc.: Adelayde Exploration Commences Work Program on the George Lake South Antimony Tungsten Project in New Brunswick

 Qualified Person for Mining Disclosure:

-The technical contents of this release were reviewed and approved by Paul Lemmon, P.Geo., arms-length to the Company and a Qualified Person as defined by National Instrument 43-101.
+The technical contents of this release were reviewed and approved by Paul Lemmon, P.Geo., independent from the Company and a Qualified Person as defined by National Instrument 43-101.

 2 www.pm.gc.ca/en/news/news-releases/2025/11/13/prime-minister-carney-announces-second-tranche-nation-building-projects